cubetiqlabs/gar/README.md

 ### General Questions

-**Q: Is gRAR compatible with WinRAR/7-Zip archives?**
+**Q: Is GoArchive (gar) compatible with WinRAR/7-Zip archives?**
-A: gRAR can extract ZIP archives created by WinRAR or 7-Zip.
+A: GoArchive (gar) can extract ZIP archives created by WinRAR or 7-Zip.
 However, RAR format support is limited to extraction only (read-only) and is planned for future releases.

-**Q: Can I use gRAR in my CI/CD pipeline?**
+**Q: Can I use GoArchive (gar) in my CI/CD pipeline?**
-A: Yes! gRAR is perfect for automation.
+A: Yes!
+GoArchive (gar) is perfect for automation.
 It returns proper exit codes and supports silent operation (without `-verbose` flag).

-**Q: How does gRAR compare to other tools?**
+**Q: How does GoArchive (gar) compare to other tools?**
-A: gRAR focuses on speed, security, and ease of use.
+A: GoArchive (gar) focuses on speed, security, and ease of use.
 It's faster than many alternatives for parallel extraction and provides built-in encryption without external tools.

 ### Security Questions

 **Q: How secure is the encryption?**
-A: gRAR uses AES-256-GCM, which is used by governments and militaries worldwide.
+A: GoArchive (gar) uses AES-256-GCM, which is used by governments and militaries worldwide.
 Combined with PBKDF2 key derivation, it provides excellent security against brute-force attacks.

 **Q: Can I recover files if I forget the password?**
 A: No. There is no password recovery mechanism.
 Without the correct password, encrypted archives cannot be decrypted.